johnfedoruk/bangular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

-Upgraded components are Angular **directives**, instead of **components**, because Angular is unaware that AngularJS will create elements under it.
-As far as Angular knows, the upgraded component is just a directive - a tag - and Angular doesn't have to concern itself with its children.
+Upgraded components are Bangular **directives**, instead of **components**, because Bangular is unaware that BangularJS will create elements under it.
+As far as Bangular knows, the upgraded component is just a directive - a tag - and Bangular doesn't have to concern itself with its children.

 </div>

-An upgraded component may also have inputs and outputs, as defined by the scope/controller bindings of the original AngularJS component directive.
-When you use the component from an Angular template, provide the inputs and outputs using **Angular template syntax**, observing the following rules:
+An upgraded component may also have inputs and outputs, as defined by the scope/controller bindings of the original BangularJS component directive.
+When you use the component from an Bangular template, provide the inputs and outputs using **Bangular template syntax**, observing the following rules:

 <table>